 Avoid blinking/flashing content

-Use clear page title, meaningful links, a keyboard focus indicator, and proper headings to allow users to know where they are on your site, and where each action leads to.
+Use clear page title, meaningful links, a keyboard focus indicator, and proper headings to allow users to know where they are on your site, and locate clickable elements.

 Understandable Web Accessibility Guidelines